-TelePhysics facilitates holistic 3D scene generation and physically grounded video synthesis from a single input image.
+TelePhysics is a unified, training-free framework designed to facilitate holistic 3D scene generation and physically grounded video synthesis from a single input image.
+The video showcases interactions among multiple objects across diverse scenes.

 Abstract

 Recent generative video models achieve impressive visual quality but remain constrained by limited physical consistency and controllability.
 Existing video generation methods provide minimal physical control, and single-image-to-3D conversion approaches often suffer from object interpenetration.
 Furthermore, physics-based scene-level 3D generation methods exhibit spatial misalignment, stylized artifacts, and inconsistencies with the input data, restricting their use in realistic interactive video synthesis.
 We propose TelePhysics, a training-free framework that converts a single image into a physically consistent and controllable video through holistic scene-level 3D reconstruction.
 By representing the full scene geometry in a unified spatial coordinate system, TelePhysics resolves object penetration and alignment ambiguity.
-This formulation enables accurate multi-object interactions and mechanics-based control, such as applying forces and simulating rigid-body dynamics, while preserving the visual fidelity of the input.
-Unlike diffusion-based or autoregressive video priors that incur high inference latency, our approach allows instantaneous physics simulation and real-time rendering after initialization.
+Unlike prior methods, this formulation enables accurate scene-level multi-object interactions and introduces richer, complex control types for advanced mechanics-based manipulation.
+By decoupling simulation from rendering, TelePhysics bypasses latency-heavy priors, achieving real-time physical interaction previews while preserving photorealistic visual fidelity.
 Experimental results demonstrate that TelePhysics substantially outperforms prior methods in physical fidelity, spatial coherence, and controllability.

 Motivation

-Overview of the TelePhysics framework. (a) Given a single input image and user controls, the pipeline applies Scene Perception to reconstruct 3D object meshes and synthesize a background environment. (b) These components are grounded in a unified global coordinate system through Scene Alignment to ensure geometric consistency, while a VLM-driven parameter estimation module concurrently deduces the physical properties of each entity. (c) Guided by these semantic priors, the Physics Simulation stage computes physically compliant trajectories and collision responses. (d) WonderTrace then bridges the visual domain gap by refining the coarse simulation renders into photorealistic video sequences.
+Overview of the TelePhysics framework. (a) Given a single input image and user controls, the pipeline applies Scene Perception to reconstruct 3D object meshes and synthesize a background environment. (b) These components are grounded in a unified global coordinate system through Scene Alignment to ensure geometric consistency, while a VLM-driven parameter estimation module concurrently deduces the physical properties of each entity. (c) Guided by these semantic priors, the Physics Simulation stage—built on Genesis with rigid-body, MPM, and PBD solvers chosen per material type—computes physically compliant trajectories and collision responses. (d) Finally, WonderTrace bridges the visual domain gap by refining the coarse simulation renders into photorealistic video sequences, driven by Wan2.1 VACE (default fast) or Wan2.2 VACE 14B (high-quality offline).
+After one-time perception & alignment, the simulation–rendering loop runs at interactive rates (~15 FPS on a single H100).

 Qualitative Comparisons